chironb/ChiCLI/README.md

-*Please note: these public quotes do not imply endorsment of any kind.*
+*Please note: these public quotes do not imply endorsement of any kind.*

 ChiCLI - Features List: